 Topics and series.
 This historical marker is listed in this topic list: Agriculture.
 In addition, it is included in the Illinois State Historical Society series list.

 Location.
 39° 37.216′ N, 90° 40.435′ W. Marker is near Detroit, Illinois, in Pike County.
 Marker is on Illinois Route 106, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 45612 State Highway 106, Pittsfield IL 62363, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-East Pike General Store (about 500 feet away, measured in a direct line); Mormontown Site (approx. 3 miles away); The Ninety-Ninth Illinois Infantry (approx. 3.6 miles away); Troutner Dam (approx. 3.8 miles away); Welcome to Lake Pittsfield Lime Kiln (approx. 5.1 miles away); Colonel William Ross House (approx. 5.9 miles away); Michael J. Noyes House (approx. 6.7 miles away).
+East Pike General Store (about 500 feet away, measured in a direct line); Mormontown Site (approx. 3 miles away); The Ninety-Ninth Illinois Infantry (approx. 3.6 miles away); Troutner Dam Welcome to Lake Pittsfield (approx. 4.2 miles away); Lime Kiln (approx. 5.1 miles away); Colonel William Ross House (approx. 5.9 miles away); Michael J. Noyes House (approx. 6.7 miles away).

 Credits.
 This page was last revised on August 10, 2019.
-This page originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 293 times since then and 42 times this year.
+It was originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 346 times since then and 47 times this year.
 Photos: 1, 2. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
 3, 4. submitted on July 24, 2019, by Emily Pursley of Pittsfield, Illinois. • Al Wolf was the editor who published this page.